SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Introduction

-To address these inefficiencies, we propose \method{}, a communication-efficient distributed framework that jointly optimizes sparsity-aware communication strategies and exploits hierarchical network topology to improve the scalability and performance of distributed SpMM.
+To address these inefficiencies, we propose \method{}\footnote{\url{https://github.com/zhuangbility111/shiro-spmm}}, a communication-efficient distributed framework that jointly optimizes sparsity-aware communication strategies and exploits hierarchical network topology to improve the scalability and performance of distributed SpMM.
 Our main contributions are: \begin{itemize}[leftmargin=1em] \item \textbf{Joint row-column sparsity-aware communication strategy.} We propose a joint sparsity-aware communication strategy that comprehensively exploits complete sparsity patterns to minimize communication redundancy.
-We characterize the optimal communication volume problem as a minimum weighted covering problem and provide an optimal polynomial-time algorithm based on graph theory. \item \textbf{Hierarchical communication strategy.} We present a hierarchical communication strategy that integrates the proposed sparsity-aware strategy with hierarchical network topologies.
-By exploiting the two-level structure of hierarchical networks, our approach minimizes communication over bandwidth-limited inter-group links.
-We further design an overlapping scheduling strategy that exploits the complementary nature between row-based and column-based communication to fully utilize the two-level hierarchical networks. \item Comprehensive experimental results on real-world datasets demonstrate that our framework achieves up to 96.3\% communication volume reduction and exhibits strong scalability on up to 128 GPUs on a GPU supercomputer, delivering a geometric mean speedup of 221.5$\times$, 56.0$\times$, 23.4$\times$, and 8.8$\times$ over four state-of-the-art baselines at this scale. \end{itemize}
+We analyze the relationship between sparsity patterns and communication requirements, formulate the optimal communication volume problem as a minimum weighted covering problem {on sparse matrices}, and provide an optimal polynomial-time algorithm based on graph theory. \item \textbf{{Row-column sparsity-aware} hierarchical communication strategy. } {We present a hierarchical communication strategy that integrates the proposed sparsity-aware strategy with hierarchical network topologies.
+We first design a group-based communication scheme to minimize communication over bandwidth-limited inter-group links, and further introduce an overlapping scheduling strategy that exploits the complementary nature of intra- and inter-group transfers in our sparsity-aware strategy to fully utilize bandwidth at both levels.} \item Comprehensive experimental results on real-world datasets demonstrate that \method{} achieves up to 96.3\% communication volume reduction and exhibits strong scalability on up to 128 GPUs, delivering geometric mean speedups of 221.5$\times$, 56.0$\times$, 23.4$\times$, and 8.8$\times$ {in SpMM} over four state-of-the-art baselines at this scale. {In addition, by applying \method{} to large-scale GNN training, our framework achieves up to 1.78$\times$ end-to-end speedup over PyTorch Geometric with less than 13.2\% preprocessing overhead.} \end{itemize}